martinit18/nested_fit/README.md

 make
 ```
 These command will build two different executables in the bin directory:
-- `nested_fitXXX.exe` for likelihood function maximisation for data analysis,
+- `nested_fitXXX` for likelihood function maximisation for data analysis,
-- `nested_fit_funcXXX.exe` for functions maximisation not using data.
+- `nested_fit_funcXXX` for functions maximisation not using data.

 Running `make like` will only build the first executable while running `make func` will only build the second executable.